jianliu10/jianliu.github.io/_posts/2018-01-01-welcome-to-Blog.md

 ---
 layout: post
-title:  "Welcome to my blog"
+title:  "Jian's Bio"
 date:   2018-01-01 00:00:00 -0500
 categories: jian home
 ---
+# Personal Introduction
+Jian was born in Fuzhou, Fujian, China.
+Her father side ancestors were originated from middle China.
+Her mother side ancestors were originated from south China.
+She grew up in Fuzhou and attended elementary school and high schools in Fuzhou.
+She love Fuzhou  as her home city.

+She attended Xiamen University in Xiamen China, studied Computer Science major for four years and graduated with a honor B.Sc. degree.

+Right after university, She attended Zhejiang University Graduate School in Hangzhou China, studied Computer Application major for 2.5 years and graduate with a M.Sc. degree.
+She published a couple research articles in national computer science periodicals.

+She worked in ICBC (Industrial and Commercial Bank of China) for a few years before she immigrated to Canada in 1999.

+She has worked as senior software engineer/developer in Toronto since 1999.

+She provides independent consultant service to software development.

+# Profession Introduction

-##An experienced senior software developer with 20+ years of progressive advancement in designing and developing complex large scaled applications.
+## An experienced senior software developer with 20+ years of progressive advancement in designing and developing complex large scaled applications.

-##Domain experience: 12+ years in Capital Market and Finance Risk Management, 2 years in health benefits, 2 year in Ontario government OPS.
+### Domain experience: 12+ years in Capital Market and Finance Risk Management, 2 years in health benefits, 2 year in Ontario government OPS.

 - Most recent development experience is in Java 8, Spring-boot, Micro services, REST API, Docker, Google Cloud.